prendradjaja/bookworm/JOURNAL.md

 Next (infra):
 - [x] Prettier
+- [ ] Show version number and/or commit hash

 Next (requires my own data entry and/or backend):
 - [ ] Offline mode with Session Workers or App Cache